Section 1 of 9

 GVWR

-We have the 9,050 lb GVWR package, slightly above the base spec.
-You probably don’t need to go above 10,000 lbs on this spec — that’s a very heavy van — but the bottom-of-the-line 8500 might be too little.
-Either way we wouldn’t recommend building a van that’s going to push past 9,000 lbs loaded.
+We have the 9,050lb GVWR package, slightly above the base spec.
+You probably don’t need to go above 10,000lbs — that’s a very heavy van — but the bottom-of-the-line 8500lb might be too little.
+Either way we wouldn’t recommend building a van that’s going to push past 9,000lbs loaded.

 Ours hits that limit fully loaded: two people, a dog, full water tanks, and a complete Dempster-ready recovery kit.
-It’s fine — the van is rated for it — but there’s no headroom left.
+It’s fine and the van is rated for it, but there’s no headroom left.

 The weight concern also comes up with brakes, which we get into more on the exterior page.